microsoft/vscode-wiki/Roadmap.md

 ## Documentation

-- Make it easier for extension authors to find their way around.
+- :runner: Make it easier for extension authors to find their way around.
 Improve our API documentation, and integrate samples and documentation more closely.
 - :runner: Refresh all of our dated overview videos.

 ## Summary